Top 10 tips to improve call handling

 As a marketer, you may not be involved in caller operations to a great extent, and you may have a customer services department that takes charge of your phone enquiries.
 However, as a channel that reacts to your marketing activities, it’s imperative that you are involved in the overall customer experience and how your products/services are being verbally promoted and sold on the phone.

-1. Answer quickly and be ready
+1. Answer quickly and be ready with the right information

 3. Think about your tone of voice

 If you are busy when a call comes in, remember that people can hear a smile.
 The prospect has called you to buy something.
 They’re important.
 Don’t put them off with a rushed or hassled tone of voice.
-Stop what you are doing, turn away from your work and take the call calmly and professionally.
+Stop what you are doing, turn away from your work, and take the call calmly and professionally.
 You will be guaranteed a better outcome.

-4. Don’t leave people hanging on hold
+4. Don’t leave callers hanging on hold

-Hold should be the last resort.
+Putting a caller on hold should be the last resort.
 Unless it’s for a specific reason, or to avoid pushing a call from pillar to post, it makes the caller feel unwanted and more unresponsive as a result.
-Can you take their details and call them back, if you need to research something for them?
-This goes back to being prepared for the call.
+If you need to put someone on hold, consider taking their details and saying you’ll call them back.

 5. Be prepared for well-researched prospects

-Pretty much everyone does some internet research before they call you.
+Pretty much everyone does some research before they call you.
 Most customers shop around on the internet before making a call.
-Be ready for the ‘ready to trade’ consumer as they may be the hardest to convert.
+Be ready for the ‘ready to trade’ customer as they may be the hardest to convert.
 Firstly, if you don’t have the product in stock, try to get them interested in an alternative by finding out a little about their requirements.
 Ask some leading questions and steer them into a different product that you do have in stock rather than let them go disappointed.
+Using call tracking software gives you more detail of the search terms and pages on your website that callers have visited, giving you important insights to their intent.

 6. Make every caller feel important